Comparison of Motion Encoding Frameworks on Human Manipulation Actions: Results

 One can also observe that the errors are not converging to zero if the number of kernels $K$ is increased, but saturate for larger $K$.

 Considering the number of parameters, both SEDS and TP-GMM now use nearly the same number of parameters with $29K$ and $29K-1$, respectively.
-Because the average number of demonstrations is 6, the DMP averaging procedure to obtain generalised trajectory uses $18K$ parameters.
+ProMP overtakes them on parameter usage at $K=7$, increasing quadratically in $K$.
+Because the average number of demonstrations is 6, the DMP and OCP averaging procedure to obtain the generalised trajectory uses $18K$ parameters.
 This is still less than the other models, but significantly more (six times) than in reconstruction.